Like I Love You: Background

 The official music video was released on September 9, 2002, as featured in an episode of MTV's Making the Video.
-It was filmed in Weston, Ontario, Canada, and was directed by Diane Martel from August 22–24, 2002.
-As of May 2020, the music video has over 85.5 million views on YouTube.
+The opening scenes at the convenience store were filmed at a 7-Eleven storefront at the corner of Oxford Street and Hazeltine Avenue in Van Nuys, California.
+The arcade and rap scenes featuring hip hop duo Clipse were filmed at College Arcade in Downtown Los Angeles.
+The nightclub dance scenes were also filmed in Los Angeles at Grand Avenue Nightclub.
+The video was directed by Diane Martel from August 22–24, 2002.
+Marty Kudelka, who created the choreography, can be seen dancing in the video.
+As of December 2024, the music video has over 107 million views on YouTube.

 Synopsis

 The video is spliced into three parts; Justin Timberlake dancing outside a 7-Eleven store at night wearing a 7-Eleven shirt and red beanie, Timberlake inside an arcade wearing a leather jacket and snapback, and close-up shots of Timberlake singing to the camera.
 Clipse and Pharrell Williams both appear during Clipse's rap verse in the arcade alongside Timberlake.

 Live performances

 Timberlake made his debut solo performance at the 2002 MTV Video Music Awards, performing "Like I Love You" on August 29, 2002.
-The song was also included on the setlist for The Justified World Tour, Justified and Stripped Tour, FutureSex/LoveShow, Legends of the Summer, The 20/20 Experience World Tour and The Man of the Woods Tour.
+The song was also included on the setlist for The Justified World Tour, Justified and Stripped Tour, FutureSex/LoveShow, Legends of the Summer, The 20/20 Experience World Tour, The Man of the Woods Tour and The Forget Tomorrow World Tour.